Pipeline Images

 Before continuing with the example, it is recommended to review the Model step article, which explains in detail every aspect of model execution.

-To set up and execute our model using the Context set_model method we can use the following example:
+To set up and execute your model using the context.set_model() method:

 wizata_dsapi.api().upsert(set_my_model_example)